Real estate syndications bring together investors such as these folks.

 Are real estate syndications risky?

 Additionally, the syndication you choose to invest in likely has an expected time frame for liquidation.
-So, if you stay informed of current real estate market trends and projections, you won’t have to worry about this type of risk.
+So, if you stay informed of current real estate market projections and trends, you won’t have to worry about this type of risk.

 However, one risk you will have to be aware of is your own finances.

 The money you invest in a real estate syndicate can’t be easily withdrawn early (before the liquidation phase).
-Your finances must survive on their own without the sum you’ve invested.
-This is good practice for all sorts of investing.
+Your finances must survive on their own without your investment funds.
+This is good practice for any investment strategy.
 In fact, it’s never a good idea to tie all of your money up at once.

 How much does a real estate syndication make?

 Investors in real estate syndications make money by receiving equity after the liquidation phase of a property.
 Generally, the sponsor makes between 30% and 40% of profits.
 Meanwhile, the investors split the remaining 70% to 60%.
-For a hands-off investment, this could be a pretty good deal!
+Both the sponsor and the hands-off investors stand to make a fair share of the profit.

 Investors do need to consider real estate syndication fees that usually pop up during the process.
-These fees support the sponsor (otherwise known as the syndicator) financially, given that they’re the most active participant in this investment.
+Sponsor fees support the sponsor (otherwise known as the real estate syndicator) financially, given that they’re the most active participant in this investment.

 These fees include:

-• Acquisition/disposition fees.
+• Disposition/acquisition fee.
 This is usually around 1% of the acquisition cost.

-The above fees are all outlined and transparent in any deal before investors commit.
+The above fees are all outlined and transparent in any real estate project deal before investors commit.

 Discover the top 5 multifamily design trends: